abednarik/saltdev-ubuntu14/README.md

 Salt Development Environment in Vagrant
 =======================================

-Personal Vagrantfile for SaltStack Development in Ubuntu 14 LTS
+Personal Vagrantfile for SaltStack Development in Ubuntu 14.

 Instructions